Basic Facts about Zulu CommunityTM and Zulu Enterprise™

 OpenJDK 64-Bit Server VM Zulu11.2+3 (build 11.0.1+13-LTS, mixed mode)

 Yes!
 You can get builds of Zulu with OpenJFX for OpenJDK 8 and OpenJDK 11 from the Zulu Community download page.

-Does Azul support Java Web Start (JNLP) and/or Applets?
+Does Azul provide open source versions of Java Web Start (JNLP)?

 What are Zulu Community Builds?